kyb3r/pycord/README.md

 </div>

 ## About
 Pycord is a Discord API wrapper currently in development.
-It's easy to use, asynchronous (built on trio) and object oriented.
+It's easy to use, asynchronous using multio to support trio/curio and object oriented.
 It features a super simple commands framework that makes it easy to write Discord bots.

 ## Installation
-You can easily install the pre-release of this library by doing `pip3 install pycord`
+You can easily install the pre-release of this library by doing `pip3 install py-cord` (not the latest)

 ## Examples